Marion duPont Scott

 Marion duPont Scott (May 3, 1894 – September 4, 1983) was a thoroughbred horsebreeder who operated a racing stable for both flat and steeplechase racing.
 She was the last private owner of Montpelier, the mansion and land estate of former United States President James Madison.

 At the time of her death, she bequeathed Montpelier to the National Trust for Historic Preservation and established an endowment for its maintenance; it had been designated a National Historic Landmark.
-During the National Trust's major restoration of the mansion in 2003–2008 to its design during the time of Madison's residency, it reduced the house from the 55-room structure developed by the du Pont family back to its original 22 rooms.
+During the National Trust's 2003–2008 major restoration of the mansion to its design during the time of Madison's residency, the house was reduced from the 55-room structure developed by the du Pont family back to its original 22 rooms.

 Biography

 Marion was born in Wilmington, Delaware, the daughter of William du Pont and his second wife, Annie Rogers, the former wife of George Zinn, Sr. She had one sibling, William duPont, Jr., and a half-brother, George Zinn, Jr. She spent her childhood at Binfield, Berkshire, England.
 She was a great-granddaughter of Eleuthère Irénée du Pont.
 Of French Huguenot descent, the Du Pont family usually spell the family name as "du Pont" in the French style.
 Both Marion and her brother William, Jr. chose to spell their surname conjoined.

 Marion grew up riding in the hunt country of Virginia and became an accomplished horsewoman.
 She became interested in racing as well and developed what became known as the Montpelier Stable.
 She owned and bred Thoroughbreds for both flat and steeplechase racing.

 In addition, she and her brother William developed a number of racing venues, including Delaware Park, which he designed in 1937 in Delaware; Fair Hill, home to the National Steeplechase Association Headquarters and its race course in Maryland, on more than 5,000 acres of land formerly owned by William duPont Jr.; and the Springdale Race Course, Camden, South Carolina, home of the Carolina Cup and the Colonial Cup races.

 In 1934, she and her brother William founded the Montpelier Steeplechase Hunt Races, held on the grounds of the estate.
 They are held the first Saturday in November each year at the Montpelier horse racing steeplechase course.
 It is a National Steeplechase Association event.

 Marion was married to Thomas Hugh Somerville (1895–1963), an inspector with E. I. du Pont de Nemours & Co.
 He was a son of Samuel Wilson Somerville of Culpeper, Virginia.
 They married on 26 December 1925 and divorced in 1935.
 They had no children.

 Secondly, she married Randolph Scott, an American movie actor, in 1936.
-(He had been best man at her first wedding.)
+He had been best man at her first wedding.
 They divorced in 1939; they had no children.